open-metadata/OpenMetadata/docs/connectors/connectors/redshift/redshift-metadata-extraction.md

 The OpenMetadata UI provides an integrated workflow for adding a new data service and configuring ingestion workflows.

-## **Requirements**
+## Requirements

-Using the OpenMetadata Postgres connector requires supporting services and software.
-Please ensure that your host system meets the requirements listed below.
-Then continue to follow the procedure for setting up a Postgres service and ingestion workflow using the OpenMetadata UI.
+Using the OpenMetadata Redshift connector requires supporting services and software.
+Please ensure your host system meets the requirements listed below.
+Then continue to follow the procedure for setting up a Redshift service and ingestion workflow using the OpenMetadata UI.

-### **OpenMetadata (version 0.8.0 or later)**
+### OpenMetadata (version 0.8.0 or later)

 You must have a running deployment of OpenMetadata to use this guide.
 By default, OpenMetadata includes the following services: